OmarMDiab/p2p-Chat/README.md

 You can:

-- create account
+- Create Account
 - login
-- search online peers
+- Search online peers
+- Show Online Users
 - send/receive messages from other online peers

 ## How to run